 - 1.1 Rye Town Council agreed to make a Neighbourhood Plan in early 2013.
 The Council wanted the people of Rye to have a say in all aspects of the future of the town but most importantly it wanted local people to decide where new housing and other development should go, rather than leaving this decision to others. - 1.2 The Rye Neighbourhood Plan sets out a vision for the area that reflects the thoughts and feelings of local people with a real interest in their community.
 There are objectives on key themes such as traffic and moving around, housing, design, flood risks, employment, the environment, green spaces and community facilities.
-It builds on the knowledge and views of many groups in the Town and says what the Town Council and its partners will work on to 2028. - 1.3 The principles and policies set out in the plan reflect both current national planning policy and guidance in the National Planning Policy Framework (NPPF 2018) and the Planning Practice Guidance (PPG), as well as the Rother DC Core Strategy4 and emerging Development and Site Allocations Document.
-Importantly, the plan is considered to conform to the policies of NPPF 2018 which presumes in favour of sustainable development, defined as "meeting the needs of the present without compromising the ability of future generations to meet their own needs". - 1.4 The Town Council remains committed to developing and strengthening the contacts and groups that have evolved as a result of the Neighbourhood Planning process.
-By working together to implement the Plan, Rye can only be a better place to live, work and enjoy.
+It builds on the knowledge and views of many groups in the town and says what the Town Council and its partners will work on to 2028. - 1.3 The principles and policies set out in the plan reflect both current national planning policy and guidance in the National Planning Policy Framework (NPPF 2018) and the Planning Practice Guidance (PPG), as well as the Rother DC Core Strategy6 and emerging Development and Site Allocations Document.
+Importantly, the plan is considered to conform to the policies of NPPF 2018 which presumes in favour of sustainable development, defined as "meeting the needs of the present without compromising the ability of future generations to meet their own needs".